 After Brian introduced himself and explained his need to speak to the Admiral, he was told the Admiral would be on his flagship, not a support station.
 Brian was told that Admiral Jorg Resljeva commanded the station, and might be available after the emergency was over, if that was acceptable?
 When Brian persisted, he was sent to a Lieutenant Deniger Kolodvorska, one of the Admiral's aides.
 Lt.
 Kolodvorska listened patiently to Sir Brian's case and told the Knight he would "bring these concerns to the Admiral" when possible.
 Not happy with that outcome, but unable to push further, Brian decided to head back and try to get Admiral Meshrumiikiim to help.

-As Ms. Vik recovered, she asked the now awake Rol if he could see anything obvious, given his military background.
+As Ms. Vik recovered, she asked Rol, who was now awake, if he could see any obvious reason for the alarm, given his military background.
 Hearing this, Aiden said he saw nothing as he scanned the sensor reads and screens available to him.
 Through force of habit, Aiden scanned the comm channels he could reach too.
-Then He said he was going to suit up and grabbed his vacc suit carry while Rol was already "vaccing up" near the bench chair he'd been sleeping on.
+Then he said he was going to suit up and grabbed his vacc suit carry while Rol was already "vaccing up" near the bench chair he'd been sleeping on.
 Seeing both veterans suiting up, Ms. Vik decided to follow their example.
 All three were in various states of sealing up when Brian and Emkir came sprinting into the area from their aborted trip to officer's country.

 Just after both the new arrivals began grabbing for their vacc suits, they got a call from Captain Kristianson.
 The signal was on their team's comms frequency rather than the briefing room's panels, meaning Kristianson wanted to be sure to reach all of them.
 And they were making sure no one was 'left in the cold'.
 They were told naval command had received news from the fighter escorts "flying the wings" of the Destroyer Aku Iikhi.
 That was the ship that which had picked up the device removed from the Tarallo Alliance arcology.
 There was a pause as Mikah confirmed she was on line too, and those in the station realized they had the whole team on-line for this, not just those on the naval station.
 This was the first hint something had gone wrong.